timofurrer/git-russian-roulette/README.md

 ## Just for the record...

-...don't be stupid and play Russian Roulette – ever!
+... don't be stupid and play Russian Roulette – ever!

-...what?
+... what?
 You already played and lost?
 Well, better for you that you haven't made this decision with a loaded gun!

-...and _yes_, it really removes any trace of a random file from your git repository.
+... and _yes_, it really removes any trace of a random file from your git repository.